Failing to provide blood for drug driving

 Or request a call back

 Since the offence was first introduced, the number of people being charged with failing to provide (FTP) has increased tenfold.
-This is because there is now a separate ‘route’ through which someone can FTP, whereas beforehand, all those charged with FTP had been suspected of drink driving.
+This is because there is now a separate ‘route’ through which a person can 'fail to provide', whereas beforehand, all those charged with FTP had been suspected of drink driving.

 As new offences are created so too are new defences.
 We have set out below some of the most common defences we use to win FTP cases.